 All commercially-made carpet on the market today features stain protection.
 However, there are certain fiber types or dye methods that increase the level of protection against staining and soiling, which can be desirable in commercial carpeting.

 Nylon fiber is one of the strongest fibers used in carpeting and is a favorite in high-performance commercial carpet.
 Unfortunately, nylon does not inherently have stain protection, so it relies on the manufacturing process to receive its protection.
 The most effective method of increasing nylon’s stain resistance is in the dye method known as solution dyeing.
 Solution-dyed fiber offers the highest level of stain protection.
 In traditional dyeing methods, the fiber is first manufactured and then dyed the desired color.
 In the solution-dyed method, the color is added directly to the fiber, so that the fiber is manufactured directly into the desired color.
 The color goes all the way through to the fiber’s core, and therefore cannot be removed (by bleach) or altered (by another colored substance).
 Thus, solution-dyed nylon is an excellent choice for a commercial carpet.

 Obviously, commercial carpet is available in a wide range of qualities and durability levels.
-In conjunction with the above commercial-specific features, use these tips to determine durability.
+In conjunction with the above commercial-specific features, be sure to determine durability before buying.